ryo8000/vscode-extensions/README.md

 #### [GitLens — Git supercharged](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens)

-- アクティビティバーからコミットの履歴やファイルの差分などを確認できるようになります。
+- This extension allows you to see the commit history, file diffs, etc. in the activity bar.
+- This extension also allows the commit message to be showed at the end of the line.
-- コミットメッセージが行末に表示されるようになります。
+-
 #### [Git History](https://marketplace.visualstudio.com/items?itemName=donjayamanne.githistory)

-- コミットの履歴やファイルの差分などを確認できるようになります。
-- Git の log が樹形図で表示されるため把握しやすくなります。
+- This extension allows you to see the commit history, file diffs, etc.
+- The Git logs are showed as a tree diagram.
+This makes it easier to keep track of your logs.

 #### [GitHub Pull Requests](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github)

-- アクティビティバーから GitHub の Pull Request が確認できるようになります。
-- 変更ファイルや差分を確認することも可能です。
+- This extension allows you to check GitHub Pull Requests in the activity bar.
+- You can also check the changed files and differences.

 ---